 Table 1: Specifications of Rheometer

 Figure 1: CAD rendering of rheometer components.
 (A) 40 mm 1˚ cone geometry, (B) Peltier Plate attachment.
-The cone geometry attached to the shaft of the rheometer, and the Peltier Plate is connected to the base of the instrument.
+The cone geometry should be attached to the shaft of the rheometer, and the Peltier Plate should be connected to the base of the rotational rheometer.

 Figure 2: Placement of fluid onto the Peltier plate.
-The fluid should be placed in the center of the plate to ensure an even spread of fluid throughout the plate when the geometry is lowered.
+The fluid sample should be placed in the center of the Peltier plate to ensure an even spread of fluid throughout the plate when the cone geometry is lowered onto the fluid sample.

 Figure 3: Graphical representation of steady rheological properties.
 Variation of (A) Apparent Viscosity (η) and (B) Shear stress (γ) with Shear Strain rate.